 IMPLEMENT THE PROGRAM

 During implementation, CSATS faculty and staff work alongside researchers to carry out the developed activities.
 In addition, we facilitate program implementation to provide a positive, comfortable atmosphere for participants.
-See testimonials from past participants!
+See success stories from past participants and researchers!

 - Implement Activities - Based upon the developed program agenda and activities, the implementation of CSATS programs focus on engaging teachers and students in activities that maximize learning in science and engineering.